peterabbott/testing.infrastructure/ARTICLE.md

 All this together would put you in a good position to implement a successful Continuous Delivery pipeline.

-The example is also availble on [GitHub](http://github.com/peterabbott/testing.infrastucture) to try for yourself.
+The example used in this article uses Chef Solo as the provisioniing tool and Docker as the VM platform, it is availble on [GitHub](http://github.com/peterabbott/testing.infrastucture) for people to try it out themselves.